AdobeDocs/analytics.en/help/analyze/report-builder/schedule-reportbuilder.md

 ---
-title: How to schedule workbooks using Report Builder in Customer Journey Analytics
+title: How to schedule workbooks using Report Builder in Adobe Analytics
 description: Learn how to use the schedule feature in Report Builder
 role: User
 feature: Report Builder